betrusted-io/betrusted-ec/tools/README.md

 ## usb_update.py

+`usb_update.py` is the script for copying firmware packages from a host onto a Precursor device.

-### Installation: Linux
+### Installation: Linux (Ubuntu/Debian)

-* `pip3 install pyusb progressbar2`
+* `sudo pip3 install pyusb progressbar2` (you need `pyusb` and `progressbar2` in the sudo environment)
-* you probably need to run as `sudo`: `sudo ./usb_update.py` to access the USB port; add the appropriate command line arguments
+* you probably need to run as `sudo`: `sudo ./usb_update.py [args]` to access the USB port; add the appropriate command line arguments

-* if you don't like using `sudo`, I hear somethig involving udev can solve this problem, but I've never been able to get it to work.
-If someone can contribute a simple, solid cross-distro guide to USB `udev` rules I'm guessing the Internet would appreciate it.
+If you don't like/can't use `sudo`, I hear something involving udev can solve this problem, but I've never been able to get it to work.
+If someone can contribute a simple, robust cross-distro guide to USB `udev` rules that ages well, I'm guessing the Internet would appreciate it.

 ### Installation: Windows 10

 * You will need to install python3 from the Windows App store
-* Run `pip3 install pyusb progressbar2` from a Powershell
+* Run `pip3 install pyusb progressbar2 [args]` from a Powershell
 * use [zadig](https://zadig.akeo.ie/) to remap `Precursor pvt2`'s Windows driver to `libusb-win32`
-* Run `python3 .\usb_update.py` (with your desired arguments) from a Powershell
+* Run `python3 .\usb_update.py [args]` from a Powershell; elevated privs are not necessary after using `zadig`.

 ![zadig screenshot](zadig.png)

-### Installation: MacOS
+### Installation: iOS

-We have no experience with MacOS, nor do we own any Apple machines.
-In short, we have no idea, and no way to figure it out or test it.
+We have no experience with iOS, nor do we own any modern Apple machines.
+In short, we have no idea how to iOS.

+I hear it's popular with the cool kids in Silicon Valley.
 If someone can contribute a guide that'd be great.

+### Performance Note

+Systems using an AMD Ryzen chipset run about 5x slower than others (e.g. Raspberry Pi, Intel chipsets).
+This holds true across Linux/Windows OS.
+The effect has been confirmed on both B450 and B550 Socket AM4 motherboards.
+It seems to be linked with full-speed packet rates being throttled on AMD motherboards by the chipset, but TBD.
+Write speed is ~8.5kiB/s on AMD, vs ~44kiB/s on Raspberry Pi.

 ### Usage